Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-query/README.md

 ### Metrics query

-A resource ID, as denoted by the `{resource-uri}` placeholder in the following sample, is required to query metrics.
+A resource ID, as denoted by the `{resource-id}` placeholder in the sample below, is required to query metrics.
 To find the resource ID:

 1. Navigate to your resource's page in the Azure portal.
 2. From the **Overview** blade, select the **JSON View** link.